 - The petitioner’s other criminal history

-A criminal defense attorney who handles expungements can be the best source of information about whether or not you and your record is eligible for expungement.
+A record seal and expungements attorney can be the best source of information about whether or not you and your record is eligible for expungement.

 Sealing of Criminal Records in Florida